(844) 786-8229 info@quotacy.com

 (Could also be called Secondary Beneficiary, Other Beneficiary)

-Contingent beneficiary is the second person or entity you name to receive your life insurance payout when you die if the primary beneficiary cannot.
+Contingent beneficiary is the back-up person or entity you name to receive your life insurance payout when you die if the primary beneficiary is unable or unwilling to accept it.

 Insurable Interest